realfolkcode/rave-latent-gestures/README.md

 # RAVE Latent Space Exploration with Gestures

-This is a pure Python project that allows users to navigate through the latent space of a pretrained [RAVE](https://github.com/acids-ircam/RAVE) model with gestures.
+This is a pure Python project that allows users to navigate through the latent space of a pretrained [RAVE](https://github.com/acids-ircam/RAVE) model with gestures in real-time.

 [Video example](https://youtu.be/nLMbJtdmUw4)

 ![image](https://github.com/realfolkcode/rave-latent-gestures/assets/64730991/72f6bcb5-a676-443f-b248-d57febe0a81e)

+## How it works
+The gesture encoder is designed in such a way that its latent codes follow the prior of RAVE (4-dimensional Gaussian distribution).
+Each time, RAVE decodes the gesture embeddings.
+More information is provided in the [training notebook](https://github.com/realfolkcode/rave-latent-gestures/blob/main/notebooks/rave_gesture_encoder.ipynb).

 ## Setup
 1) Clone the repository